How To Make The Perfect Beef Stew

 To achieve the perfect balance of flavors in your beef stew, it’s crucial to measure out the spices and herbs accurately.
 Start with salt and pepper to taste, being mindful not to overdo it.
 Add a teaspoon or two of paprika for a smoky undertone, and don’t forget the aromatic herbs like thyme and bay leaves.
 These herbs will infuse your stew with a wonderful depth of flavor.
 Measure out the spices and herbs in advance, so they’re ready to be added to the pot when the timing is right.

-See also Top Ways To Make Classic Meatball Subs
+See also Top Ways To Make Classic Pumpkin Pie From Scratch

 Heating the Cooking Oil